microsoftgraph/microsoft-graph-toolkit/specs/mgt-search.md

 # mgt-search

 The suggestion component based on Graph Suggestion API, it provides a input box and flyout.
-When a query string typed in the input box, the flyout will rendered by the data from Graph Suggestion API, show some suggestions. it supports 3 kinds of entity types, File/Text/Suggestions, and also opened 3 blank entity types for customizing
+When a query string typed in the input box, the flyout will rendered by the data from Graph Suggestion API, show some suggestions. it supports 3 kinds of entity types, File/People/Text, and provides a customerized sample
 The component structure as below
 <img src="./images/mgt-search.PNG" width=400/>